ParentingForLifelongHealth/parenttext-malaysia/README.md

-# South Africa Parenttext Pipeline
+# Malaysia Parenttext Pipeline

-This project builds RapidPro flows for the SA ParentText chatbot.
+This project builds RapidPro flows for the Malaysia ParentText chatbot.
 It takes input from specific Google Sheets spreadsheets and produces RapidPro flow JSON files that are ready to upload to any RapidPro server.

 ## Usage